input-output-hk/mithril/mithril-test-lab/mithril-devnet/README.md

 MITHRIL_NODE_DOCKER_BUILD_TYPE=ci ./devnet-run.sh

 ## from locally built binaries with a custom slim image used as Docker image source
-### This configuration depends on the version of 'glibc' on your computer
 ### 'debian:13-slim': default value, works on Ubuntu 24.04
 MITHRIL_NODE_DOCKER_CI_IMAGE_FROM=debian:13-slim MITHRIL_NODE_DOCKER_BUILD_TYPE=ci ./devnet-run.sh